-- 5.20 All meetings of the Council and Committees of the Council are to be webcast on the Council's website. - 5.21 For the purposes of clause 5.20, Council will broadcast an audio visual live stream of each Council meeting and upload an audio visual recording of that meeting in conjunction with the release of the minutes on the Friday immediately following that meeting.
-(Supplementary) - 5.22 Clause 5.20 does not apply to parts of a meeting that have been closed to the public under section 10A of the Act. - 5.23 At the start of each meeting the Chairperson is to make a statement informing those in attendance that the meeting is being webcast and that those in attendance should refrain from making any defamatory statements. - 5.24 At the start of each meeting, the Chairperson is to make a statement that, in accordance with Camden Council's Code of Meeting Practice and as permitted under the Local Government Act 1993, the meeting is being live streamed and recorded by Council staff for minute taking and webcasting purposes, that no other webcasting or recording by a video camera, still camera or any other electronic device capable of webcasting or recording speech, moving images or still images is permitted without the prior approval of Council, that Council has not authorised any other webcasting or recording of this meeting, and that a person may, as provided under section 10(2)(a) or (b) of the Local Government Act 1993, be expelled from a meeting of a Council for using or having used any device in contravention of this clause.
-(Supplementary) - 5.25 A recording of each meeting of the Council and Committee of the Council is to be retained on the Council's website for a period of 12 months after the date of the meeting.
-Recordings of meetings may be disposed of in accordance with the State Records Act 1998. - 5.26 Recordings of meetings will be retained indefinitely in Council's document management system.
+- 5.35 Each meeting of the Council or a Committee of the Council is to be recorded by means of an audio or audio-visual device.
+(Section 236(1) of the Regulation) - 5.36 At the start of each meeting of the Council or a Committee of the Council, the Chairperson must inform the persons attending the meeting that: - (a) the meeting is being recorded and made publicly available on the Council's website, and - (b) persons attending the meeting should refrain from making any defamatory statements.
+(Section 236(4) of the Regulation) - 5.37 At the start of each meeting, the Chairperson is to make a statement that, in accordance with Camden Council's Code of Meeting Practice and as permitted under the Local Government Act 1993, the meeting is being live streamed and recorded by Council staff for minute taking and webcasting purposes, that no other webcasting or recording by a video camera, still camera or any other electronic device capable of webcasting or recording speech, moving images or still images is permitted without the prior approval of Council, that Council has not authorised any other webcasting or recording of this meeting, and that a person may, as provided under section 10(2)(a) or (b) of the Local Government Act 1993, be expelled from a meeting of a Council for using or having used any device in contravention of this clause.
+(Supplementary) - 5.38 The recording of a meeting is to be made publicly available on the Council's website: - (a) at the same time as the meeting is taking place, or - (b) as soon as practicable after the meeting.
+(Section 236(2) of the Regulation) - 5.39 For the purposes of clause 5.38, Council will broadcast an audio-visual live stream of each Council meeting and upload an audio-visual recording of that meeting in conjunction with the release of the minutes on the Friday immediately following that meeting.
 (Supplementary)